kyletolle/the-mechanism-collection/index.md

 heaved with change.
 The Song adjusted and took on its next measure.

 Eons and ages wheeled, elapsed, were.
-The emissaries emanating and throwing forth their Song-hails.
+The emissaries emanating and throwing forth their hails.
 Splintering and fracturing yielded branches of the unique, but patterns emerged.
-And though it brought forth this Animate, the Song became co-dependent.
+And though it brought forth this Animate, the Song became codependent.
 Persistence and progress plied across generations by the Animate's amendments.
 A guarantee of neoteric variation set into the bones of the Cosmos through the swells of the Song.